rust-lang/rust/src/doc/reference.md

 extern crate std as ruststd; // linking to 'std' under another name
 ```

+> **Note**: These declarations are generally order agnostic, as Rust
+> dependencies between crates will be handled for you.
+> However, if you link to native libraries which depend on native libraries
+> linked in other crates, the order may become important.

 #### Use declarations

 A _use declaration_ creates one or more local name bindings synonymous with